buildpacks/rfcs/text/0000-buildpack-registry.md

 This will push the buildpackage to a Docker registry (`docker.io` in this example, but we will support others).
 Then it will register that image with the Buildpack Registry as a buildpack (`myname/mycnb` in this example).
 To ensure that the buildpack author has access to the account and the published image, the Buildpack Registry will do the following:

-1. Create a temporary public key
+1. Create a temporary private/public key pair
 1. Generate a random token
-1. Sign the token
+1. Sign the token using the private key
-1. Add the signed token to the buildpackage metadata.
+1. Add the token signature to the buildpackage metadata.
 1. Send the random token and the public key to the Buildpack Registry
-1. The Buildpack Registry will use the public key to sign the random token
+1. The Buildpack Registry will use the public key and the signature in the metadata to verify the token
-1. If the signed token matches the value stored in the image metadata we know the client is the one who published that image.
+1. If the signature is valid we know the client is the one who published that image.

-(I think this works, but if not, we could keep a private key in the Buildpack Registry, and the client could request the public key to use then encrypt the token.
-I'm fairly certain that works, but it requires an extra step that I think isn't necessary)
+This prevents the user from needing to login on two different systems (the buildpack registry and DockerHub or whatever backend registry they're using).

 To download a buildpack, any client may run: